Ranchi district: History

 Iron slag, potsherds and iron tools have been found in the Chota Nagpur plateau dated to 1400 BCE.

 Magadha Empire exercised indirect control over the territory, which lasted until the reign of the Ashoka.
 Kalinga rulers are believed to have ravaged the region during their expeditions to Rajgir and Pataliputra.
 Armies of Samudra Gupta passed through the region on their expedition to Deccan.
-After the decline of the Guptas, Phani Mukut Rai established the Nagvanshi dynasty c.
-1000 CE, which ruled Ranchi district and part of Chota Nagpur Plateau as a sovereign king for almost next 1000 years.
+During medieval period, the Nagvanshi dynasty were ruling in the region.
 Khukhragarh was one of the capitals of Nagvanshi dynasty.
 With the expansion of the Mughal Empire, the Nagvanshis were forced to pay tribute, but they continued to rule and administer independently until the advent of the East India Company.
 Thakur Vishwanath Shahdeo, Pandey Ganpat Rai, Tikait Umrao Singh and Sheikh Bhikhari played pivotal role in Indian Rebellion of 1857.
 During the period of the British Raj, Adivasis and other locals of the Chotanagpur Plateau continued to oppose the subjugation by the British, and the region witnessed a number of uprisings and revolts.